 The backbone of ThaiMECC (in both its previous and current incarnation) is the Maritime Information Sharing Centre (MISC).
 MISC not only gathers and collates information from the different agencies’ information platforms, but also has a staff tasked with analysis, evaluation and dissemination in order to increase Maritime Domain Awareness.

 ThaiMECC acts as a focal point not only for internal coordination, but also increasingly external cooperation.
 Prior to the establishment of ThaiMECC there was no ‘Single Maritime Point of Contact’, something which regional agencies have been advocating for.
-Now, however, it is able to act as a representative for Thailand’s maritime security interests and is working increasingly closer with regional agencies such as Indonesia’s Maritime Security Agency (BAKAMLA), the Maritime Institute of Malaysia (MIMA), and Vietnam’s Coast Guard.
+Now, however, it is able to act as a representative for Thailand’s maritime security interests and is working increasingly closer with regional agencies such as Indonesia’s Maritime Security Agency (BAKAMLA), Malaysia’s Maritime Enforcement Agency (MMEA), and Vietnam’s Coast Guard.

 The ability to reach these goals have been strengthened by ThaiMECC’s recent structural change.
 Previously, coordination was seen to be limited by continuing competition between the different agencies within ThaiMECC.
 While those at the centre considered themselves committed to the core tasks of the organisation (rather than merely their own agencies’ agendas), some complaints were made that commitment was not always sincere from those further away from the centralised structure.